jarbus/jarbus.github.io/content/blog/growth-and-decay.md

 Each reset took some time to get adjusted.
 One minute, Ari's entering a futuristic-looking MRI machine in a well-staffed biotech facility.
 The next, everything---including her---is gone.
 It would shock anyone.

 The documentation, recordings, and scienfitic progress left be her previous generations left were of great help.
-Aris learned best from their past lives---they were enthralled by their accomplishments, and their notes were hilarious.
+Aris learned best from their past lives.
+It's one thing to learn from an accomplished teacher---it's another when that person was you.
+Plus, her notes were hilarious.

 The generations even developed running gags.
 They described their achievements and mistakes as something another generation would do: "That's an 0x01-level fuckup" or an "0xff-type idea."
 The generations would even go into the negatives.
 Once, Ari forgot to fire The Gigabong before opening Paddington's cage---a negative 0xff move.

 This time, 0x0f wasn't adjusting.

 Just like before, she read her documentation, listened to the recordings.
 But something was different this time.
 There was *someone watching her now*---Rumi didn't count, he couldn't see every mistake she made.
 But Lil Ari *could*.
-He was the abnoxious know-it-all who was great at everything, and she *hated* it.
+He was the obnoxious know-it-all who was great at everything, and she *hated* it.
 Do you know how humiliating it is for an eleven-year-old to know more than you about growing weed, human reproduction, and fucking *progressive rock*?

 "So we pump the amniotic fluid between the gestator---"